design-juspay/Blend-v1/memory-bank/activeContext.md

 - Applied DRY principles to reduce repetition in rendering logic
 - Removed documentation comments in favor of self-documenting code
 - Added improved type safety with explicit state types and shared type definitions
-- Maintained consistent token structure with other components

 #### Tags Component
 - Completed implementation of a pure slot-based API, removing the deprecated icon-specific props for more flexibility